afarooq07/World_Weather_Analysis/README.md

 The scope of the first deliverable was to generate 2000 random Lats/Lngs, gather city weather data, save in a dataframe and finally export the data to a csv file
 </br>
 </br>
-Please note that a 15 second delays was added to API calls to prevent API key suspensions
+Please note that a 15 second delay was added to API calls to prevent API key suspension
 </br>

 - Folder: Weather_Database